MaJerle/lwesp/examples/README.md

 Examples are split into different CPU architectures.
 Currently you can find examples for:

 - `Visual Studio`: All examples will be always released for Visual studio, due to the fact that library is developed in it.
 You can run examples with NodeMCU hardware or any other hardware, if you connect it to USB and run with AT commands
+- `POSIX`: Some examples will be added for Linux (or other POSIX compliant platforms).
+You can run examples with ESP devices connected to USB-TTL adapters or single board computers (e.g. Raspberry Pi).
 - `STM32-Discovery`: Small amount of examples are available for STM32 based Discovery boards which come with socket for ESP-01 device.
 Examples are written in *Atollic TrueSTUDIO (GCC compiler)*, *Keil uVision (MDK-ARM compiler)* and *IAR*.

 ### ESP requirements